 - Avoid keeping your puppy in the crate more than 3-4 hours, as they will be unable to “hold it” for any longer period of time.

-- Older dogs who are just learning housebreaking should be kept to the same time frame of 3-4 hours.
+- Adult dogs who are just learning housebreaking should be kept to the same time frame of 3-4 hours.
 While they can hold their bowels and bladders longer, they are still learning that they should.

 - Strive to teach your dog that going into the crate can be voluntary, and can serve as a comfortable shelter.
 Forced crating should be in place just until a pup learns not to destroy his surroundings.

 - Never, ever use the crate as a punishment!

 - Let your dog or puppy out of the crate whenever possible.
 At any age, a dog needs human interaction and plenty of exercise; after all, dogs can get sad, apathetic, and even anxious just like humans!

 No matter the dog’s age, the process of training him or her with a crate should be done gradually.
 You do not want your dog to associate you, or the crate, with something that is forced.
 Training can take days or months – it truly depends on the individual pet.
 The key is to associate the crate with pleasantness, and allow training to happen in a series of gradual steps.